ted-ncg/labs/01-validate-setup.md

   * BitBucket: if GitHub doesn't work for you, try this BitBucket link: `https://bitbucket.org/tedmyoung/austin-canteen-201804`

 ## Use Maven to Run the Test

+Let's run the test using Maven from the command line.

 1. Change to the directory holding the project: